zachlipp/lippingoff/content/blog/anki-syntax-highlighting.md

 - Syntax highlighting in whatever theme you want
 - Automatic language discovery through `highlight.js`.
 (Languages can be set manually with `class="code-python">` if you prefer)
 - Mac, web, and iOS support, at least (if any Android Anki-ers (Ankis?
 Ank-ers?) read this, I'd love to see if it works for you, too)
 - Offline availability.
-You have to love some local JavaScript.
+You have to love some local JavaScript and CSS.
 - Your data preserved.
 You don't have to modify your card data to use this highlighting (unlike some add-ons).
 Remove this code, and your card is just as it was before.

 ## Useful links